TheoLvs/computer-vision-control/README.md

-# Computer Vision control
-## Behavior detection via Computer Vision
+# Behavior detection and control via Computer Vision
 ![](https://www.stemmer-imaging.se/media/uploads/products/software/CVB/CVB-Optical-Flow-App1-I0.jpg)

 The idea is to control your computer by **detecting specific movements and behaviors** on your laptop webcam by associating motions to actions.